emilekelund/LactateStat-Hardware-Resources/README.md

 # LactateStat-Hardware-Resources

-This is the hardware resources used in my master thesis: LactateStat: Wearable Electronics and User-Friendly Software for Real-Time Sweat Monitoring
+This is the hardware resources used in my master thesis: LactateStat: Wearable Electronics and Software for Real-Time Lactate Monitoring in Sweat

 The PCB was created using KiCad version 5.1.6 and they were manufactured and assembled by PCBWay.